CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Your upkeep step is the first time you can take actions in a turn.
 Either player may cast instants or activate **abilities** before the step ends.
 The player whose turn it is has the first opportunity to take any of these actions.

 ##### Draw step
-This step starts with the player whos turn it is drawing a card.
+This step starts with the player whose turn it is drawing a card.
 Then, there is a similar window for players to cast spells and activate abilities like in the upkeep step.
 If you have the advantage of going first, you skip your draw step in your first turn.

 #### Main phase
 The main phase is where the bulk of spells are cast.
 You can cast any type of spell during your main phase, as well as play your land for the turn.
-There is an additonal main phase following the combat phase, where you can play more spells after combat.
+There is an additional main phase following the combat phase, where you can play more spells after combat.

 #### Combat phase
 The combat phase has five steps: beginning of combat, declare attackers, declare blockers, combat damage, and end of combat.

 ##### Beginning of combat step
 The beginning of combat step is the first time you can take actions during this phase.
 "At the beginning of combat on your turn" abilities happen here.
-Like the upkeep step, you can respond to those abilities and either player may cast instants or activate other abilties before the step ends.
+Like the upkeep step, you can respond to those abilities and either player may cast instants or activate other abilities before the step ends.

 ##### Declare attackers step
 This step starts with you declaring which of your creatures are attacking, as well as what players or planeswalkers those creatures are attacking.
 Each creature can only attack a single opponent or planeswalker an opponent controls.
-Creatures tap to attack unless they have **vigilance.**  Once attackers are declared, there is another oppertunity for players to cast instants or activate abilities.
+Creatures tap to attack unless they have **vigilance.**  Once attackers are declared, there is another opportunity for players to cast instants or activate abilities.

 ##### Declare blockers step
 The defending player then declares blockers, assigning their creatures to block incoming attackers.
 You can assign multiple blockers to a single attacker, however the attacker gets to decide the order in which damage is dealt to them.
 Once blockers are assigned, there is another window for players to react.